 We thought that we could make it into a circular valley, called ‘The Sanctuary’, which is surrounded on all sides by tall mountains.
 However, we soon get wiser.

-We encounter two members of an expedition, who have just climbed a spectacular white granite mountain named Changabang (6864 m).
+We encounter two members of an expedition, who have just climbed a spectacular white granite mountain named Changabang (6864 m) (see photo at the top of this page).
 They inform us that to enter ‘The Sanctuary’ we have to deal with “treacherous snow on treacherous ice on treacherous rock,” as they vividly express themselves.

 This scares us off, and, following the advice from our porters, we decide to camp a few days near the great Bethartoli Glacier, situated in a side valley, which leads up to Trisul Base Camp.